TinySquid/new-world-countdown/client/README.md

-# Requirements

-- Countdown timer.
-- Background New World.
-- Random New World facts + button to refresh.
-- End of countdown gif.
-- Push notification reminders daily.
+## Notes

+Service workers don't work in development mode, so you will have to run `yarn build` and then use something like `serve` to deploy locally for it to work.

 ## Available Scripts

-In the project directory, you can run:
+In the project directory, after setting up the `.env` file, you can run:

 ### `yarn start`

 Runs the app in the development mode.\
-Open [http://localhost:3000](http://localhost:3000) to view it in the browser.
+Open [http://localhost:4000](http://localhost:4000) to view it in the browser.

 The page will reload if you make edits.\
 You will also see any lint errors in the console.